pc-john/vkperf/ListOfTests.md

 Depending on the number of attributes, the shader code differs slightly.
 However, sum of all attributes except inPosition is made in a way to always be 0,0,0,0.
 Thus, just inPosition affects the resulting vertex position.
-Its values specify tiny triangles in between pixel sampling locations distributed roughly across the whole screen.
+The values of inPosition specify tiny triangles in between pixel sampling locations distributed roughly across the whole framebuffer.
 So, they do not produce any fragments in the rasterizer.

 This is used in the following tests:
 - One attribute performance - 1x vec4 attribute